chrisjoiner1989/chrisjoiner1989.github.io/README.md

 No fancy setup required.
 Just works

-## Future features
+## Future features (some done, some still todo)

-1. Sermon Calendar View

 Add a calendar interface where you can see all your sermons by date, drag and drop to reschedule, and get visual overview of your sermon series timeline.
-Would make planning way easier.
+Would make planning way easier.~~

-2. Multiple Bible Translations
+Actually implemented this and it works pretty well.
+Drag and drop between dates, monthly view, shows sermon titles on calendar days.

 Let users pick different Bible versions (NIV, ESV, NASB, etc.) when searching verses.
 The API supports this, just need to add a dropdown and update the search function.

+Got 7 translations working: WEB, KJV, NKJV, ESV, NLT, ASV, BBE.
+Had to use two different APIs because free ones don't have everything but it auto-switches based on what you pick.

 3. Sermon Templates

 Create pre-made templates for different sermon types (expository, topical, series kickoff) with suggested sections and prompts.
 Users could start from a template instead of blank forms.

-4. Past Sermons

-Add a page that shows all your saved sermons in a searchable list.
-Filter by speaker, series, or date range.
-Click any sermon to view/edit it.
-Basically turn it into a proper sermon library instead of just saving and forgetting.

-This would be really useful since right now you save sermons but can't easily go back and reference old ones or reuse content from previous series.
+Built a whole library section with search, filter by speaker, sort options, and edit/delete functions.
+Works better than expected.

 5. A fully functional back-end with unit tests files has been started but not done

+6. Offline reading mode for Bible chapters (maybe cache frequently used books)

+7. Series planning tools (outline multiple sermons in a series at once)